 Andre: I think most of it is covered.
 IMD is a fantastic program.
 Also, I would like to say that a lot of people think that IMD is a very small class- only 90 students- so they have no chance of getting in.
 If you have the right profile, if you work hard and take it seriously, you will be able to get in.
 So IMD aspirants shouldn’t get discouraged because of the small class size.
 Because we are just 90 people, we get really close to each other and make good friends which are helpful in terms of networking in the future.

 Poonam: Very nice.
 I am glad that you are having a great experience at your dream school IMD.
 Thank you so much for your valuable insights.
-I am sure the perspective IMD applicants will benefit a lot from your advice and experience.
+I am sure the prospective IMD applicants will benefit a lot from your advice and experience.
 It was wonderful chatting with you and wish you good luck with your remaining time at the IMD and your post- IMD professional career.
 Thank you so much.

 Andre: Thank you, Poonam.